HISPANIC NATIONAL BAR ASSOCIATION ANNUAL CONVENTION AND CAREER FAIR

 The Diversity Scholar Program is a coaching, mentorship, and recruiting program designed to help law students understand their career goals and secure employment while simultaneously preparing them with the skills required to flourish in their careers.

 The highly-qualified candidate selected to receive this fellowship will be eligible to receive up to $25,000 in stipends throughout the duration of their participation in the program, in addition to a salaried Summer Associate position.
-The stipends are paid to the fellowship recipient when they receive and accept an offer to return to Porter Hedges as a 2L and subsequently join the firm as a full-time Associate.
+The stipends are paid to the fellowship recipient in four installments.

 SIDLEY 1L DIVERISTY SUMMER MENTORSHIP PROGRAM

 The goal of Sidley’s 1L Diversity Mentorship Program is to mentor and support students of diverse background who are interested in working in law firms located in Boston, Chicago, Dallas, Houston, Los Angeles, New York, Palo Alto, San Francisco or Washington, D.C. for their 2L summer.
 The 1L Diversity Mentorship program will provide opportunities to learn about large law firm practice and the OCI process.

 SHOOK, HARDY & BACON SCHOLARS INSTITUTE

 Shook is excited to host a select group of law students at the Shook Scholars Institute in Kansas City, Missouri.
 The Shook Scholars Institute, built around what Shook is best known for, is an innovative diversity and inclusion focused development program concentrated on litigation and trial skills, leadership, and career success competencies for the underrepresented attorney.
 Student travel, lodging, and meals will be provided by Shook.

 SHUMAKER, LOOP & KENDRICK, LLP DIVERSITY SCHOLARSHIP